SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/filesystems/archive.md

 ### Accessing HPSS

 You can access HPSS from any NERSC system.
-Inside of NERSC, files can be archived to HPSS individually with the "hsi" command or in groups with the "htar" command (similar to the way "tar" works).
+Inside of NERSC, files can be archived to HPSS individually with the `hsi` command or in groups with the `htar` command (similar to the way `tar` works).
 HPSS is also accessible via Globus, gridFTP, ftp, and pftp.
 Please see the [Accessing HPSS](archive_access.md) page for a list of all possible way to access HPSS and details on their use.

 HPSS uses NIM to create an "hpss token" for user authentication.
-On a NERSC system, typing "hsi" or "htar" will usually be enough to create this token.
+On a NERSC system, typing `hsi` or `htar` will usually be enough to create this token.
 If you are access HPSS remotely (using ftp, pftp, or gridFTP), you may need to manually generate a token.
 Please see the [Accessing HPSS](archive_access.md) page for more details.